JVtristaoAC/min-theme-azure/README.md

 ### Marketplace (Coming Soon)

-Once the extension is published to the Azure Data Studio marketplace, you can install it directly from there.
+The extension is published to the Azure Data Studio marketplace, you can install it directly from [there](https://marketplace.visualstudio.com/items?itemName=JVtristaoAC.min-theme-azure).

 ### Manual Installation